w4z3d/hook-rs/README.md

 # hook-rs
-A function hooking library, written for csgo cheating applications (educational purpose ofc.)
+A educational function hooking library, written for source 1 games

 # Usage
 Here is a quick example of how to use this: